jayaemekar/systemdesign/docs/Events.md

   </kbd>
 </p>

-## HTTP Long-Polling
+## Long-Polling HTTP
-This is a variation of the traditional polling technique that allows the server to push information to a client whenever the data is available.
-With Long-Polling, the client requests information from the server exactly as in normal polling, but with the expectation that the server may not respond immediately.
-That’s why this technique is sometimes referred to as a “Hanging GET”.
+This is a version of traditional polling that allows the server to push data to a client whenever it is available.
+Long-Polling involves the client requesting information from the server in the same way that standard polling does, but with the caveat that the server may not respond right away.
+This is why this approach is also known as a "Hanging GET."

-1. If the server does not have any data available for the client, instead of sending an empty response, the server holds the request and waits until some data becomes available.
+1. Instead of returning an empty answer if the server does not have any data for the client, the server holds the request and waits for data to become available.
-2. Once the data becomes available, a full response is sent to the client.
-The client then immediately re-request information from the server so that the server will almost always have an available waiting request that it can use to deliver data in response to an event.
+2. A full response is delivered to the client once the data is accessible.
+The client then instantly re-requests information from the server, ensuring that the server has a waiting request ready to give data in response to an event virtually all of the time.

-The basic life cycle of an application using HTTP Long-Polling is as follows:
+The following is the basic life cycle of an application that uses HTTP Long-Polling:

-1. The client makes an initial request using regular HTTP and then waits for a response.
+1. The client issues a standard HTTP request and then waits for a response.
-2. The server delays its response until an update is available or a timeout has occurred.
+2. The server waits until an update is available or a timeout occurs before responding.
-3. When an update is available, the server sends a full response to the client.
+3. When an update is available, the server sends the client a complete response.
-4. The client typically sends a new long-poll request, either immediately upon receiving a response or after a pause to allow an acceptable latency period.
+4. After getting a response, the client normally sends a new long-poll request, either immediately or after a delay to provide for an acceptable latency duration.
-5. Each Long-Poll request has a timeout.
-The client has to reconnect periodically after the connection is closed due to timeouts.
+5. There is a timeout on each Long-Poll request.
+After a connection is lost owing to timeouts, the client must rejoin on a regular basis.

 <p align="center">
   <kbd>